mylittletony/ct-frontend/CONTRIBUTING.md

 # How to contribute

-Here are a few guidelines that we need contributors to follow so that we can have a chance of keeping oh top of things.
+Here are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 ## Getting Started